roshin8/novos-data-challenge/README.md

       ratings?
 Which tools would you use?
     - Let’s say that you wanted to reproduce your analysis on a regular basis—-say, once a week in perpetuity.
 How would you accomplish this?

+### Questions or bug fixes

+  If you have any questions during your completion of the challenge or find any bugs along the way, please create an issue for this repo and tag it appropriately.
+A member of the team will respond as soon as possible.

+Good Luck!